 Here’s the rogue’s gallery of the characters I’ve played over the last decade of gaming!
 Enjoy, use them for your own fell and/or perverted ends.
 Some I have sheets for every level; others I only have their final state recorded.

-Sredni Vashtar’s Girl (Pathfinder), a kinda crazy Vudran (Indian) witch girl.
+Sredni Vashtar’s Girl (Pathfinder), a kinda crazy Vudran (Indian) witch girl who was basically emotionally abused by her weasel familiar.
 She was my character in the Carrion Crown adventure path.
 Here’s a bonus blog post with her backstory.
 She made level 14, and I reskinned the witch hexes as various mudras and mantras and stuff.

 Admiral Ken Takashi (Alternity), the Star Force commanding officer of the Concord space station Lighthouse.
 He’s my “A Team” character in the campaign and reached level 13 while saving the Verge from alien aggression.
 And he got to say “Prepare to fire the primary weapon!!!”